Skip to main content

 6. Definitions

-The definitions outlined in the Offshore Policy, the Offshore Teaching and Learning Activities Policy and Schedule 1, Student Rules apply for this policy.
+The following definitions apply for this policy and all associated procedures.
+These are in addition to definitions outlined in the Offshore Activities Policy, the Offshore Teaching and Learning Activities Policy and Schedule 1, Student Rules.
+Definitions in the singular include the plural meaning of the word.

 Approval information